knu2xs/python-toolbox-template/README.md

 Python Toolbox Template
 =====================

-UPDATE 11Feb2014: This repository is now superceded by the arcgis-python-toolbox-bootstrap repository.
+UPDATE 11Feb2014: This repository is now superceded by the https://github.com/knu2xs/arcgis-python-toolbox-bootstrap repository.

 This script is not a fully functional working script.
 Rather, it is the starting point for creating a new ArcGIS Python Toolbox according to the suggestions outlined in my blog posting at: